Wgmlgz/zhaba-script/docs/9 Pointers and heap.md

 ## Address-of operator `&`

 The address of a variable can be obtained by preceding the name of a variable with an ampersand sign '&', known as address-of operator.
+You can use address-of operator only with lval expression, because getting address of rval expression can result in undefined behavior.
+Read more about rval/lval TODO [here]().
 For example:

 ```zh
 ptr = &var;